Sweet Minou Mystery

 “Oh, I’d say around 9pm, I hadn’t been there that long,” April watched as Julius ran through his memories of the evening.

 April didn’t have to ask who it was.
 Theo’s girlfriend Sheila seemed to have magical powers of dejection over him.
-She didn’t know why they were still together.
-They both seemed to make each other miserable.
-Theo hung up, and they all tried to ignore another disappointing conversation.
+She didn’t know why they were still together - they both seemed to make each other miserable.
+Theo hung up, and they all tried to ignore another discouraging conversation.
 April was pretty sure she hadn’t heard an answer to Theo’s “Love you.”

 April looked at the time.
 She’d have to get back to the shop to work on the rochers.
 “Well, thanks, guys, could you let me know if you hear anything from or about Tony?
 Oh and, looks like you could use some more chocolate bars,” said April, nodding toward the candy display at the register where they sold Sweet Minou chocolate bars next to Kit-Kat bars and Neccos.
 April stepped back out into the reality of the bright street, the door clanging shut in all its cacophonous glory.
 Dark Night really was its own world, and it felt so strange to leave it.